FAQ

 Check out our ICD Protection page for information on commercial products to protect your ICD

-Does an abdominal implant prohibit contact sports, such as football?
+Does an abdominal implant restrict contact sports such as rugby?

 What do the alerts in my ICD sound like?